Russell-Nesbitt/probeStartTree/README.md

 Better probe cores are unlocked by progressing along the "Stability"->"Flight Control" branch, which continues into the "Unmanned Tech" branch (moved appropriately).

-The higher-tier communication antennas have been shifted down a tier into the "Electrics" Branch.
+Post HG-5 communication antennas have all been shifted down a tier respectfully.

 The "Automation" Node is empty and has been retained for compatability with mods that may add tech to that node.